 The Japanese hoped that this MIAI would represent, on the one hand, the whole of the Islamic community and, on the other hand, would act as the central agency, both for all Persatuan Alim Ulama and for all local branches of the MIAI; this meant a systematic appeal to the 'ulama' and even to officials of the Islamic community who had not joined the pre-war organization.
+60 and to introduce the Japanese culture.
+62 It was not surprising that the latter two aims mentioned above were included among other aims, since the Japanese granted the permission for publishing the periodical as a means for spreading their ideas, ideals, and culture to the people.
+Therefore, there was a place in the periodical in which Japanese writers introduced their culture.
+63

 On January 1, 1943 the MIAI was granted permission to publish its bi-weekly periodical, the Soeara MIAI (Voice of the MIAI).
-61 The contents of this periodical, as it was explained by its editor in the first issue, were to spread Islamic teachings and also to give information to the people about the ideas and ideals of the Japanese in creating an East-Asiatic Co-prosperity Sphere, published, along with the advice of Col. Horie, Haji
+61 The contents of this periodical, as it was explained by its editor in the first issue, were to spread Islamic teachings and also to give information to the people about the ideas and ideals of the Japanese in creating an East-Asiatic Co-prosperity Sphere,